gagle/node-tftp/README.md

   }
   ```

   The server may ignore or not these extensions, they are server-dependent.
-Please note that the tftp algorithm cannot be modified, these extensions must be related with something else.
+Please note that the TFTP algorithm cannot be modified, these extensions must be related with something else.
 For example, you can implement a basic authentication; the client could send the extensions `user` and `password` and the server could validate the user and accept or deny the request.
 The extensions are transmitted in plain text.

   The extensions `timeout`, `tsize`, `blksize`, `windowsize` and `rollover` are reserved and cannot be used.